 - 8.3.1.3 Explicit response to individual disclosure requirements specified in the body of earlier sections of this document must be provided. - 8.3.1.4 Diagrams of both measured and priced configurations must be provided, accompanied by a description of the differences.
-This includes, but is not limited to: - Number and type of processors (including size of L2 cache); - Size of allocated memory, and any specific mapping/partitioning of memory unique to the test; - Number and type of disk units (and controllers, if applicable); - Number of channels or bus connections to disk units, including their protocol type; - Number of LAN (e.g., Ethernet) connections, including routers, workstations, terminals, etc., that were physically used in the test or are incorporated into the pricing structure; - Type and the run-time execution location of software components (e.g., DBMS, query processing tools/languages, middleware components, software drivers, etc.).
+This includes, but is not limited to: - Total number of nodes used, total number and type of processors used/total number of cores used/total number of threads used (including sizes of L2 and L3 caches); - Size of allocated memory, and any specific mapping/partitioning of memory unique to the test; - Number and type of disk units (and controllers, if applicable); - Number of channels or bus connections to disk units, including their protocol type; - Number of LAN (e.g., Ethernet) connections, including routers, workstations, terminals, etc., that were physically used in the test or are incorporated into the pricing structure; - Type and the run-time execution location of software components (e.g., DBMS, query processing tools/languages, middleware components, software drivers, etc.).

-The following sample diagram illustrates a measured benchmark configuration using Ethernet, an external driver, and four processors in the SUT.
+The following sample diagram illustrates a measured benchmark configuration using Ethernet, an external driver, and four processors each with two cores and four threads per node in the SUT.
 Note that this diagram does not depict or imply any optimal configuration for the TPC-H benchmark measurement.

-Figure 1: Sample Configuration Diagram
+Figure 1: Sample Configuration Diagram (the front system box describes one node)